The Devils (film): Critical reception

-Censorship
+Censorship history

 The explicit sexual and violent content, paired with its commentary on religious institutions, resulted in significant censorship.
 Commenting on the controversial nature, Reed stated: "We never set out to make a pretty Christian film.
 Charlton Heston made enough of those...
 The film is about twisted people."
 The British Board of Film Censors found the combination of religious themes and violent sexual imagery a serious challenge, particularly as the Board was being lobbied by socially conservative pressure groups such as the Festival of Light at the time of distribution.
 In order to gain a release and earn a British 'X' certificate (suitable for those aged 18 and over), Russell made minor cuts to the more explicit nudity (mainly in the cathedral and convent sequences), details from the first exorcism (mainly that which indicated an anal insertion), some shots of the crushing of Grandier's legs, and a pantomime sequence during the climactic burning.
 Russell later said:

 The most significant cuts were made by Warner Bros., prior to submission to the BBFC.
 Two notable scenes were removed in their entirety: One was a two-and-a-half-minute sequence featuring naked nuns sexually defiling a statue of Christ, which includes Father Mignon looking down on the scene and masturbating.
 Another scene towards the end showed Sister Jeanne masturbating with the charred femur of Grandier following his burning at the stake.
 Due to its content, the former scene has been popularly referred to as the "Rape of Christ" sequence.